ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Competition learnings

-Some of the key goals of the [Tick Tick Bloom: Harmful Algal Bloom Detection Challenge](#machine-learning-competition) were to:

-1. Determine whether it was possible to accurately detect cyanobacteria in inland water bodies with machine learning.
-Measurements of chlorophyll are often used as a proxy for cyanobacteria density.
-Given the absence of sensors that can spectrophotometrically measure chlorophyll on Sentinel-2, it was unclear how successful machine learning methods would be using primarily red, green, and blue visual bands.
-2. Identify the most useful data sources, features, and modeling methods for cyanobacteria estimation.

-- COMMENT HERE: chlorophyll?
-I'm unclear on the connection here.
-Is this right?
+The overarching goal of the [Tick Tick Bloom: Harmful Algal Bloom Detection Challenge](#machine-learning-competition) was to identify the most useful data sources, features, and modeling methods for cyanobacteria estimation in small, inland water bodies.
+There was particular interest around the use of Sentinel-2 data, which is has significantly higher resolution than Sentinel-3 and is more suited to smaller water bodies.
+However, Sentinel-2 does not contain sensors that can spectrophotometrically measure chlorophyll, which is how most Sentinel-3-based cyanobacteria estimates are derived.

 ### Machine learning applicability